Poltergeist II: The Other Side: Critical response

 Nina Darnton of The New York Times wrote that "the movie, like most sequels, has no reason for existing beyond the desire to duplicate a financial success.
 There are no hanging threads left over from the first tightly woven script that can be pulled out and reworked.
 Instead, the film seems like a string of special effects held together by a far-fetched storyline with an unsatisfying sticky-sweet ending."
 Variety stated, "Script has enough humorous breaks and high-wire moments to make up for some of the expository sections in the dialog.
 While the payoff is a bit weak and less tension-filled than would be expected considering what the Freeling family has just endured, tech credits from beginning to end look like they cost a mint, and filmmakers probably figured they had to stop somewhere."
 Gene Siskel of the Chicago Tribune gave the film 1 star out of 4 and wrote that director Brian Gibson "simply runs the family through a maze of Indian rituals, ghostly vapors, and astral projections.
 Lots of sound and fury signifying you know what."
 Michael Wilmington of the Los Angeles Times stated, "The trappings of 'Poltergeist II' are fairly effective: Jerry Goldsmith contributes another eerie score, and H. R. Giger ('Alien') has dreamed up some loathsome monsters ...
 But the second film never has the hardness or urgency of the first."
 Paul Attanasio of The Washington Post wrote, "There are movies that make you want to mince words, and then there's Poltergeist II: The Other Side, a movie so ineffably bad, you can't even find the words to mince."

 As of November 2021, the film holds a 20% rating on Rotten Tomatoes based on 54 reviews.
 The site's consensus reads: "They're back, but this hollow sequel retains none of the charm or suspense that made the original Poltergeist such a haunting specter".

 Accolades

 Home media

 MGM released Poltergeist II on DVD on August 26, 2003, in a double feature collection along with Poltergeist III.
 To date there has been no standalone DVD release of the film in Region 1.
 On September 13, 2011, MGM released the film on Blu-ray.

 MGM has also released the film on DVD in Region 2 and Region 4.
 It was released in the UK on October 23, 2000, and in Australia on September 1, 2006.
 A double feature pack containing Poltergeist II and III together was released in Region 4 on November 8, 2010.

 On January 31, 2017, Scream Factory released a Blu-ray Collector's Edition of the film including new commentaries and featurettes.

+Poltergeist II: The Other Side was released by Scream Factory on 4K UHD Blu-ray on August 27, 2024.